A Hybrid ABM-PDE Framework for Real-World Infectious Disease Simulations: Implementation

-To initialize the population distribution, we used the previously defined landscape (see equation (\ref{eq:landscape_definition})) to derive the initial distribution (see equation (\ref{eq:initial_distribution})).
-We visualized the process of landscape creation in the Appendix \ref{appendix:landscapeCreation}.
-Figures \ref{fig:distribution_25pt} and \ref{fig:distribution_100pt} illustrate the distribution of agents for the 25\% sample population and the full population, respectively.
-Figures \ref{fig:landscape_25pt} and \ref{fig:landscape_100pt} show the landscape of the agent distribution, including areas where no agent was ever present.
-In Figures \ref{fig:landscape_berlin_before_transformation_25pt} and \ref{fig:landscape_berlin_before_transformation_100pt}, these gaps were filled to prepare the data for the PDE model before transforming it to the triangular grid.
-Finally, Figures \ref{fig:landscape_berlin_after_transformation_25pt} and \ref{fig:landscape_berlin_after_transformation_100pt} display the landscape after the transformation.
+To initialize the population distribution, we used the previously defined landscape (see Eq.~(\ref{eq:landscape_definition})) to derive the initial distribution (see Eq.~(\ref{eq:initial_distribution})).
+We visualized the process of landscape creation in the Appendix~\ref{appendix:landscapeCreation}.
 The landscape, as defined in equation (\ref{eq:landscape_definition}), depends on the diffusion coefficient.
 We computed the landscape and its gradient once and rescaled it according to changes in the diffusion coefficient.
 The gradient of the landscape is computed by first interpolating it from a rectangular grid (derived from the histogram of agent trajectories) to a triangular grid (used in the PDE model) using the \texttt{RegularGridInterpolator} from \texttt{scipy.interpolate}.
 The landscape is then defined for every grid node on the triangular grid.
 By incorporating information from the triangulation, which determines how grid points are connected by triangular elements, we create an object of the class \texttt{Triangulation} using \texttt{matplotlib.tri} and access its gradient using the \texttt{gradient} method.

 The diffusion coefficient was selected to ensure limited individual movement over the short simulation period.
 We chose a value of $1e-6$.
 The time step for simulation was set to half an hour ($\nicefrac{1}{48}$ days), as we observed a significant improvement in accuracy compared to one-hour steps, with little further gain from finer time discretization.